The Balance Mat Introduction

 Who are the main users?

-Positioning your Balance Clock Mat
+Positioning your Balance Mat

 Warning

-If your balance is very poor or you have a history of falls, a minimal pile carpet or non-slip hard floor might be best to start on until you notice considerable improvement.
+If your balance is very poor or you have a history of falls, a minimal pile carpet or non-slip hard floor might be best to start on, until you notice considerable improvement.

-If you have not used the mat for two weeks or more, or you have now stopped using your balance aid, you may find that you need to regress to a lower exercise level than what you had previously achieved before you can improve once again.
+If you have not used the mat for two weeks or more, or you have now stopped using your balance aid, you may find that you need to regress to a lower exercise level than you had previously achieved before you can improve once again.

-If you have a history of regular falls or peripheral neuropathy (i.e. loss of sensation in your feet), please seek medical advice before using the Balance Clock.
+If you have a history of regular falls or peripheral neuropathy (i.e. loss of sensation in your feet), please seek medical advice before using the Balance Mat.
 This is because you may need to take some extra precautions to help keep you stable while using the mat to make sure you do not fall.

 The approach to improving your balance